Mutually Assured Destruction - the Prelude to Mutually Assured Security

 And Russia did this, in a stunning and unexpected move, a move missed by the entire media.
 Blindsided by peace.

 Sadly, the court imperial warmongers are not interested in peace, in spite of their claims.
-They rejected the Russian treaties, they have refused security for all, and at no one else's expense.
+They rejected the Russian treaties, they have refused security for all, and at no one else's expense (indivisible security, see my article here).
 Even while experts from both sides work on nuclear non-proliferation, the American politicians chose a NATO proxy war on Russia, all the while hoping they will be militarily and economically defeated and will come weakened and submissive to the negotiating table.

 By early August 2022, the American warmonger class realised their NATO proxy army, the best in Europe, is the verge of collapse.
 The Russian government is surviving the economic blockade - the Europeans are not.
 The 'leverage' the American 'neocon' political class thought they had simply does not exist.
 These inadequate and deluded politicians have failed.
 It has become clear even to them they will have to sign a treaty with Russia - because USA is militarily inferior and at risk from Russian (and possibly China's) unstoppable hypersonic strike missiles.
 Perhaps reality is finally starting to sober them up.